-(2) The dollar amount of restricted stock and PRSUs set forth in this column reflects the aggregate grant date fair value of restricted stock and PRSU awards in accordance with the FASB ASC Topic 718 without regard to forfeitures.
+The dollar amount of restricted stock and PRSUs set forth in this column reflects the aggregate grant date fair value of restricted stock and PRSU awards in accordance with the FASB ASC Topic 718 without regard to forfeitures.
 The grant date fair value of each PRSU award was determined based on a Monte Carlo simulation of the specified stock price performance goals for each tranche the PRSUs, volatility of the Company's Common Stock, a risk-free rate and a performance measurement period of three years.
-Discussion of the policies and assumptions used in the calculation of the grant date fair value of the restricted stock and PRSUs granted during 2021 are set forth in Note 16 of the Consolidated Financial Statements included in the Company's 2021 Annual Report on Form 10-K filed with the SEC on March 10, 2022.
-Discussion of the policies and assumptions used in the calculation of the grant date fair value of the restricted stock and PRSUs granted during 2022 are set forth in Note 17 of the Consolidated Financial Statements included in the Company's 2022 Annual Report on Form 10-K filed with the SEC on March 6, 2023.
+Discussion of the policies and assumptions used in the calculation of the grant date fair value of the restricted stock and PRSUs granted during 2021 are set forth in Note 16 of the Consolidated Financial Statements included in the Calculation of the grant date fair value of the restricted stock and PRSUs granted during 2022 are set forth in Note 17 of the Consolidated Financial Statements included in the Company's 2022 Annual Report on Form 10-K filed with the SEC on March 6, 2023.
+Discussion of the policies and assumptions used in the calculation of the grant date fair value of the restricted stock and PRSUs granted during 2023 are set forth in Note 14 of the Consolidated Financial Statements included in the Company's 2023 Annual Report on Form 10-K filed with the SEC on February 29, 2024.

 (3) For Messrs.
-Gellert, Llorca, Everett and Rossmiller, this amount represents the Company's matching contributions under the Company's qualified 401(k) savings plan.
+Gellert, Llorca, Everett and Rossmiller, this amount represents the Company's matching contributions under the Company's tax-qualified 401(k) savings plan.